haveno-dex/haveno/monitor/README.md

 ## Configuration

-The *Bisq Network Monitor Node* is to be configured via a Java properties file.
+The *Haveno Network Monitor Node* is to be configured via a Java properties file.
 There is a default configuration file shipped with the monitor which reports to the one monitoring service currently up and running.

 If you want to tweak the configuration, you can pass the location of the file as command line parameter:

 ```
-./bisq-monitor /path/to/your/config.properties
+./haveno-monitor /path/to/your/config.properties
 ```

 A sample configuration file looks like follows: